-- Also important is knowing the capacity of your disk system in terms of maximum sustained operations per second (IOPS).
-Disk write is heaviest for scripted browser monitors since they save a large Chrome result after each job.
+- What is the capacity of the disk system in terms of maximum sustained operations per second (IOPS)?
+Disk write is heaviest for scripted browser monitors since they save a large performance log file from Chrome after each job completes.

 Here is a formula you can use to calculate jobs per heavy worker thread per minute.
 Each heavy worker handles a non-ping job in a “runner container” that gets created and destroyed for each job:

-number of non-ping monitors / (t * number of heavy workers * replicas or hosts), where t = avg monitor frequency
+number of non-ping monitors / (avg monitor frequency * number of heavy workers * hosts)

 For example, let’s say you have:

 non-ping monitors : 100 avg monitor frequency : 10 minutes heavy workers : 4 (typically equal to num_cpu) hosts : 1

 This would give you an estimate on how many non-ping jobs each heavy worker needs to process each minute, in this case 2.5 jobs per heavy worker per minute.